Skip to main content

 Sleep and stress management are arguably the most critical lifestyle factors for cognitive health.
 During sleep, the brain engages in essential housekeeping tasks, including the consolidation of memories and the clearance of metabolic waste products.
 Chronic sleep deprivation, a common symptom of hormonal imbalance, can severely impair cognitive function.

-Hormone optimization can improve sleep quality, but good is essential to maximize these benefits.
+Hormone optimization can improve sleep quality, but good sleep hygiene is essential to maximize these benefits.
 This includes maintaining a regular sleep schedule, creating a dark and quiet sleep environment, and avoiding stimulants before bedtime.

 Stress, and the associated high levels of the hormone cortisol, can be toxic to the brain.
 Chronic stress can damage the hippocampus, a brain region critical for memory and learning.
 While hormone optimization can help to regulate the stress response, proactive stress management techniques are vital.